Saurav Gurjar

-Saurav Gurjar (born 26 September 1984) is an Indian professional wrestler and actor.
-He is currently signed to WWE, where he performs on NXT under the ring name Sanga, as a member of Indus Sher, alongside Veer Mahaan and Jinder Mahal.
-He is best known for his role as Bhima in the TV show Mahabharat.
+Saurav Gurjar (born 26 September 1985) is an Indian professional wrestler and actor.
+As a wrestler, he is best known for his tenure in WWE, where he performed under the ring name Sanga.
+As an actor, he is best known for his role as Bhima in the TV show Mahabharat (2013).
 He is a former National Kickboxing Gold Medalist.

 Early life

-Gurjar was born on 26 September 1984 and hails from Dabra in Madhya Pradesh.
+Gurjar was born on 26 September 1985 and hails from Dabra in Madhya Pradesh.
 He is a former National Kickboxing Gold medalist.

 Professional wrestling career

 Ring Ka King (2011–2012)

 In December 2011, he took part in Total Nonstop Action Wrestling's India project, Ring Ka King, where he performed under the ring name Deadly Danda.
 He was a member of Jeff Jarrett's heel stable RDX alongside Abyss, Scott Steiner, Nick Aldis and Sonjay Dutt.